-Top 10 Nets in Magic: The Gathering
+Top 10 Lockdowns in Magic: The Gathering

 What Are Nets in Magic?

-In Magic, "nets" refer to spells that obstruct players from performing certain actions.
+In Magic, "nets" or "lockdowns" refer to spells that obstruct players from performing certain actions.
 Some only ensnare your opponents, others affect all players, but you'll presumably deck-build around field-wide nets to avoid their penalties.

 10. Narset, Parter of Veils